sbhunia/sbhunia.github.io/teaching/abet-criteria.md

 ####  Course Outcomes:
   The course outcomes are skills and abilities students should have acquired by the end of the course.
 These outcomes are defined in terms of the ABET Accreditation Criterion 3 Program Outcomes which are relevant to this course.
 All Criterion 3 Program Outcomes are listed in the next subsection and those relevant to this course are identified in the following table.

-{: .table .table-striped .table-bordered .table-condensed}
+{: .table .table-striped .table-bordered .table-condensed .table-responsive}
 | Program Outcomes | Course Outcomes | Assessment Methods/Metrics | Program Objectives Impact |
 |:----------------:|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------|:---------------------------:|
 | 1                | Students will identify the logical requirements of a given problem, be able to evaluate and optimize the logical requirements, and then design a circuit to execute the logical condition. | Individual demonstration of competence in class quizzes and exams, and in laboratory activities. | 2, 3                        |